fluxid/mocp-scrobbler/README.markdown

       -v, --verbose      Write more messages to console/log

 Just put this python script in your $PATH.
-Before running you must place configuration file in ``~/.mocpscrob/config`` which should look like below:
+Before running you must create configuration file ``~/.mocpscrob/config`` which should look like below:

     [scrobbler]
     login=YOUR_LASTFM_LOGIN